icinganalysis/icinganalysis.github.io/content/A Langmuir B distribution is almost a normal distribution.md

 ![Figure 6.- Volume distribution of water in fog according to Houghton and Radford, overlayed with a calculated normal curve fit chart](images/naca-tn-2708/NACA-TN-2708_overlay.png)

 However, the calculated value of m for this fit is 0.335, not the 0.5 value from the table above for a Langmuir B.
-Perhaps there is a different convention for sigma than the one used by scipy.
+As explained in wikipedia [^4], different constants have been used historically in the definition of the normal distribution.
+Here, the values differ by about sqrt(2), and sqrt(2) is one of the factors sometimes included or omitted in the definition.

-Clark [^4] recommended a different fit of the Houghton and Radford data in the column denoted by (2) than that found by Langmuir (1).
+Clark [^5] recommended a different fit of the Houghton and Radford data in the column denoted by (2) than that found by Langmuir (1).
 ![Table IV.
 Ratios of Drop Radius to Volume Median Radius Corresponding to Percentile Divisions of Total Liquid Water in Clouds](images/naca-tn-2708/table_iv_corrected_distrbutions.png)

 NACA-TN-2708 states: